THE POP CULTURE HERO COALITION:

 Club member Martin Horowitz has been a tremendous help to Chase and her worthwhile organization.

 Be Prepared for the Next Emergency

-But you don’t have to join NERT or CERT or any group of this sort, the name is not as important as the actions you take.
+But you don’t have to join CERT or any group of this sort, the name is not as important as the actions you take.
 The best way to keep you and your family safe in case of emergency are easy, use the checklist we have on our site.
 Have a go bag in your car, and at work.
 Have water and food for every member of your house for at least 5 days.

 The best way to help the people helping you is to have what you need for you and your family in your home.
 If your home is okay stay there, if you are out and at work or school, have a meeting place everyone can get to.

 In Hurricane Sandy of 2012 it was found that text and voice mail messages could be accessed by people looking for people in the disaster area.
 The suggestion is in an emergency of this kind, leave a message on your outgoing voice mail saying you are fine, and that you will contact all who leave a message when the networks are back up.

 BRIEF HISTORY OF NATURAL DISASTERS IN THE UNITED STATES

 The Marina district was built on a landfill made of a mixture of sand, dirt, rubble, waste and other materials containing a high percentage of groundwater.
 Some of the fill was rubble dumped into San Francisco Bay after the 1906 San Francisco earthquake, but most was sand and debris laid down in preparation for the 1915 Panama-Pacific International Exposition, a celebration of San Francisco's ability to rebound after its terrible catastrophe in 1906.
 After the Exposition, apartment buildings were erected on the landfill.
 In the 1989 earthquake, the water-saturated unconsolidated mud, sand and rubble suffered liquefaction, and the earthquake's vertical shock waves rippled the ground more severely.